 Juan Manuel Barrientos

-During my 2018 trip to Medellin, I re-visited the original El Cielo.
-It brought back memories from my years living in Medellin and experiences since then, including Central and Maido in Lima, VUN Andrea Aprea in Milan, and Geranium in Copenhagen.
+During my 2018 trip to Medellín, I re-visited the original El Cielo.
+It brought back memories from my years living in Medellín and experiences since then, including Central and Maido in Lima, VUN Andrea Aprea in Milan, and Geranium in Copenhagen.

 The Experience Tasting Menu

 Next, enjoy some chocolate therapy with liquid chocolate poured over your hands at the table.
 Don't worry.
-They'll pour water over your hands to help you wash it off.
+They'll pour water over your hands to help you wash them off.
 The experience will leave your hands feeling soft and smelling AMAZING!

 Buñuelos are balls of fried dough made with Costeño cheese.
 They're one of my favorite Colombian street foods.
 Inside, the consistency is soft and sumptuous; the crust is just hard enough to keep it together.
-Buñuelos are traditionally a Christmas snack; however, you'll find them for sale year-round.
-Colombians love them, and my mouth waters at the mere thought of eating another.

 Arepas are a staple of the Colombian diet, and you'll find them everywhere you go.
 They're primarily made from corn or cornmeal.
 However, they do vary by region.
 They can be sweet or savory.
 Unlike Venezuelan-style arepas, Colombian arepas don't usually have a filling.